sseefried/play-space-online/README.markdown

 #### A short note on the <tt>.cabal</tt> file.

 This web application depends on a *lot* of packages.
 Unfortunately, my experience is that specifying the version numbers loosely leads to mixed results on many architectures.
 Hence, every single package this application depends on is specified *exactly* in the `.cabal` file.
 This is okay, since no other package will ever depend on this application.

 Thus, it will only build with GHC version 6.12.3.
 You may have noticed a file called `play-space-online.cabal.ghc-6.12.3`.
-In future there will be multiple `.cabal.<ghc-version>` files like this which can copy over the real one to build with alternative versions of GHC.
-Until someone fixes the Haskell Cabal, this is the solution I'm going with.
+In future there will be multiple `.cabal.<ghc-version>` files like this which you can copy over the real one in order to build with alternative versions of GHC.

 #### Build it!